UTS-eResearch/data_directory_cataloger/README.md

 When the `ddc.py` program is run on a directory it looks for `README.yaml` files in the **immediate** sub-directories.
-From those `README.yaml` files it reads the metadata, and outputs a single Markdown document summarising the metadata in the READMEs.
+From those `README.yaml` files it reads the metadata, and outputs a single Markdown document listing each sub-directorie and summarising the metadata in its README.
 This Markdown doc can then be easily transformed to a HTML file (e.g. using `pandoc`) which will provide a single point of information about the contents of the directories.

+The real advantages of the program though are realised when multiple top level directories are cataloged and the Markdown docs combined into a static website which then describes the multiple top-level directories.

 Also System Administrators can look in the sub-directories and will find the `README.yaml` files which describe the data and who manages it.
 The README.yaml files can be also be programatically searched for metadata such as the data manager or data disposal dates.

-Multiple top level directories can be cataloged and the Markdown docs can be combined into a static website which then describes multiple top-level directories.
-Each of those might even have different metadata fields.

 ## What a README.yaml Looks Like